Azure/autorest.typescript/packages/typespec-test/test/loadtesting_modular/generated/typespec-ts/README.md

-# AzureLoadTesting REST client library for JavaScript
+# AzureLoadTesting client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for AzureLoadTesting REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for AzureLoadTesting client.

 These APIs allow end users to create, view and run load tests using Azure Load Test Service.